Likelihood methods for CMB experiments: Estimators in cut-sky

 Eventually, the QML estimator is obtained as

-In the case of the pseudo-$C_\ell$ estimator, the observed map opportunely masked is directly converted into pseudo-power spectra, i.e. the core of the calculation is done in harmonic space (computation of the coupling kernel, inversion and computation of $\hat{C}_\ell$ out of $\tilde{C}_\ell$).
-In the case of the QML, the procedure lives in real space, i.e. relies on the properties of the signal $s(\hat{r})$ and noise $n(\hat{r})$ fluctuation maps, where $\hat{r}$ indicates the direction of the observed pixel in the sky.
+In the case of the pseudo-$C_\ell$ estimator, the observed map opportunely masked is directly converted into pseudo-power spectra, i.e., the core of the calculation is done in harmonic space (computation of the coupling kernel, inversion and computation of $\hat{C}_\ell$ out of $\tilde{C}_\ell$).
+In the case of the QML, the procedure lives in real space, i.e., relies on the properties of the signal $s(\hat{r})$ and noise $n(\hat{r})$ fluctuation maps, where $\hat{r}$ indicates the direction of the observed pixel in the sky.

 As a final note, we would like to highlight what follows.
-Note that the QML is a maximum likelihood estimator, i.e. it provides the $C_\ell$ that maximise the likelihood function on average, provided that the fiducial model adopted to compute the covariance $\mathbf{C}$ is the true theoretical model ($\mathbf{C}=\langle x x^T\rangle$).
+Note that the QML is a maximum likelihood estimator when applied iteratively, i.e., it provides the $C_\ell$ that maximise the likelihood function in the limit that the fiducial model adopted to compute the covariance $\mathbf{C}$ approaches the true theoretical model~\cite{Bond:PRD571998} ($\mathbf{C}=\langle x x^T\rangle$).
 In such a case, it is straightforward to prove that

-The closest the fiducial model to the true spectrum, the more the $\hat{C}_\ell$ will resemble the maximum likelihood solution.
-Instead, if the fiducial model is a poor approximation to the true spectrum, the estimator can be proved to be still unbiased.
-The only effect of adopting a (slightly) incorrect fiducial is a small increase in the variance of the estimator.
+The closer the fiducial model to the true spectrum, the more the $\hat{C}_\ell$ will resemble the maximum likelihood solution.
+Note that the iterative approach can be also adopted as an approximation to the exact likelihood~\cite{Bond:PRD571998}.
+If the fiducial model is a poor approximation to the true spectrum, the estimator can be proved to be still unbiased.
+The effect of adopting a (slightly) incorrect fiducial is a small increase in the variance of the estimator.
 In other words, the estimator is no longer the maximum likelihood solution, and its variance as given by Eq.~\ref{eq:qmlVar} does not equate to the Fisher matrix anymore.